parcifal/cargo/README.md

 # Cargo
-Call initialization functions and load resources and scripts when the document is ready.
+Call initialisation functions and load resources and scripts when the document is ready.

-## Defining an initiation function
+## Defining an initialisation function
-An initiation function is a function that will be called when the document is ready.
-To define a function as an initiation function, simply call the `onReady` function with the initiation function as the first parameter..
+An initialisation function is a function that will be called when the document is ready.
+To define a function as an initialisation function, simply call the `onReady` function with the initialisation function as the first parameter..

 ```
-onReady(myInitiation);
+onReady(myInitialisation);

-function myInitiation() {
+function myInitialisation() {
-  console.log("I'm initiating!");
+  console.log("I'm initialising!");
 }
 ```